dreadflopp/dreadsskyrimbuild_old/README.md

 ### [Arena - An Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33487)

 ### [Deadly Dragons](http://www.nexusmods.com/skyrimspecialedition/mods/23723)
 Install the main file, choose Loremonger version.
+Do not choose any optionals.

 Install the patches.
 In the patches installer, choose:

 * Diverse Dragons and Splendor Dragons Loremonger

-* Wyrmstooth
+Do not use the Wyrmstooth patch, a patch is provided in the guide's patches.

 ### [Diverse Dragons Collection SE](http://www.nexusmods.com/skyrimspecialedition/mods/695)